chriswoodle/droplit-ble-gateway/Readme.md

 # BLE IoT Gateway

-Build your BLE IoT Application with cloud and cellular support!
+Build your BLE IoT Application with cloud and cellular connectivity!

 # Overview